textnow/gosms/README.md

 func main() {
     var (
         from         = "from"
         to           = []string{"to"}
         message      = "This message should be split depending on the placement of spaces and " + "punctuation.
-If the client fails to stitch the message segments back " + "together, the user should still be able to read this text." encoder       = gosms.NewGSM()
+If the client fails to stitch the message segments back " + "together, the user should still be able to read this text." messageBytes = 55
-        messageBytes  = 55
-        oneByteRefNum = true
     )

-    SMSs := gosms.CreateSMSPayloadsWithSize(from, to, message, encoder, messageBytes, oneByteRefNum)
+	splitter := gosms.NewSplitter()
+	splitter.SetMessageBytes(messageBytes)

+    SMSs, _ := splitter.Split(from, to, message)

     for idx, sms := range SMSs {
         fmt.Printf("SMS #%d\n", idx + 1)
         fmt.Printf("from    : %s\n", sms.GetFrom())
         fmt.Printf("to      : %s\n", sms.GetTo())
         fmt.Printf("content : \"%s\"\n", sms.GetContent())
-        fmt.Printf("encoder : %s\n", sms.GetEncoder())
         fmt.Println()
     }
 }